Let’s face it.

 3. Start a Budget

-Yours might vary, but you want to make sure you aren’t way off base on one or more of these areas.
+Make sure you aren’t way off base with one or more of these categories.

 4. Save $1,000 for an Emergency Fund